Whitebit TR And Misyon Bank Sign Agreement

-WhiteBIT TR Cryptocurrency exchange has announced a strategic partnership with Turkey's first neobank, Misyon Bank, ushering in 2025 with a significant milestone for the Turkish cryptocurrency sector.
-This collaboration enables Misyon bank to connect with individual investors across Europe through WhiteBIT TR, marking its third major initiative in the digital assets space, following two global partnerships.
+VILNIUS, Lithuania, Jan.
+10, 2025 (GLOBE NEWSWIRE) -- WhiteBIT TR Cryptocurrency exchange has announced a strategic partnership with Turkey's first neobank, Misyon Bank, ushering in 2025 with a significant milestone for the Turkish cryptocurrency sector.
+This collaboration enables Misyon Bank to connect with individual investors across Europe through WhiteBIT TR, marking its third major initiative in the digital assets space, following two global partnerships.

 As per the agreement between MisyonTech, the financial technology and digital asset subsidiary of Misyon Bank, and WhiteBIT TR, the latter will provide liquidity for major cryptocurrencies, including BTC, ETH, USDC, USDT, and AVAX, on Turkey's first bank-secured crypto asset platform, which also features advanced tokenization capabilities.